 Crveni Otok & Sveta Katarina

-A popular day trip from Rovinj is a boat ride to lovely Crveni Otok (Red Island).
+A popular day trip from Rovinj is a boat ride to lovely Crveni Otok (Red Island) 2km from the harbour.
 Only 1.9km long, the island includes two islets, Sveti Andrija and Maškin, connected by a causeway.
 In the 19th century, Sveti Andrija became the property of Baron Hütterott, who transformed it into a luxuriantly wooded park.